vishalsingh99/ToDoList/README.md

 # ToDoList
-Helps you to make list of all day to day activities list, you can see, delete, close it, no task will be lost.
+Helps you to make list of all day to day activities, you can see, delete, close it, and againopen it no task will be lost.